xansec/picoCTF/infra_local/README.md

 ensure that all of your changes are replicable and will work just as well in a remote production environment.

-This requires you to have `ansible` installed on your local machine.
+This requires you either have `ansible` installed on your local machine, or that you run these commands from within the vagrant VMs.

 ```
 ansible-playbook  site.yml